 If you want to know why I think I am well suited to deliver the above mission you may want to have a look at my curriculum and references from entrepreneurs and founders who I am working with right now or have worked with in the past.

 To better understand what type of companies excite me most you may want to have a look at my active and exited portfolio companies.
 Click on the logos of companies who interest you most.
 For most of my portfolio companies I have created a one page summary with lots of useful (mostly public but definitely non confidential) information which you may not find on one single page at any other online place.

 Last but not least let me explain the home page picture which apparently shows no context to the topics of that site.
 This picture was taken in 2015 on trip from Northern Namibia to Botswana.
 Our goal was to meet some of the very rare and endangered desert elephants.
 The only way to see them is not to drive along the beaten paths of renown national parks or game reserves.
 We decided to take on the challenge, get the right team together, organize all the things we would need in order to have a realistic chance to succeed.
 We started our venture in Namibia and soon dry, unpredictable riverbeds became our roads for a few days.
-After all it was a bumpy, dusty, yet indescribably exciting, journey which demanded a lot from the entire team, including three kids, but we got awarded for the extra miles we had to go.
+After all it was a bumpy, dusty, yet indescribably exciting, journey which demanded a lot from the entire team, but we got awarded for the extra miles we had to go.

 Does this really have nothing to do with building a startup company with all of ones passion, will- and staying power?
 Back in Germany I started to see all the similarities from the right planning, diligent preparation, readiness to go beyond the accustomed way and execution and, after all, the strong will power to succeed.
 If this resonates with you, we already have a perfect common foundation for a fun and fruitful teamwork relationship.